Johnbastian/Ixhibition/README.md

 ##Loading Images
-In order to load a set of images in, an array of image urls in string format must be passed as the parameter into the `setImageList` function.
+In order to load a set of images in, an array of image urls in string format must be passed as the parameter into the `setImageList(imgList)` function.

 ```javascript
 var imgList = [